Band Camp FAQs

 If students would like to go to bed before 11:00, they can discuss with the floor chaperones and can get checked off/taped off beforehand.
 If needed, a chaperone will enter the room to verify occupants after the rest of the floor is checked in.

-If a student needs to leave their room in the middle of the night, they will call the floor chaperones first and if they can’t reach you, they will call Ms. Jones.
-If the student needs the nurse, call the nurse on duty to handle the situation and immediately appraise Ms. Jones of the issue.
+If a student needs to leave their room in the middle of the night, they will call the floor chaperones first and if they can’t reach you, they will call Laurie.
+If the student needs the nurse, call the nurse on duty to handle the situation and immediately appraise Laurie of the issue.

 At 6:00 am, you will go door to door removing the tape.
-If the tape is not secure, get Ms. Jones immediately to handle the situation.
-The students are not to leave the room, but you can continue to remove tape from other doors.
+If the tape is not secure, contact Laurie Jones immediately to handle the situation.
+Those students are not to leave the room, but you can continue to remove tape from other doors.

-Inform Ms. Jones of any issues or concerns that happened overnight.
-If you plan to leave campus after wake-up, let Ms. Jones know beforehand so arrangements can be made for day chaperones.
+Inform Laurie of any issues or concerns that happened overnight.
+If you plan to leave campus after wake-up, let her know beforehand so arrangements can be made for day chaperones.

 Breakfast is at 7:30 am, and you should verify the floor is clear before going down to the dining hall.
 You should knock loudly on each door to make sure everyone is up and out of the rooms.